tigergraph/ecosys/k8s/docs/02-get-started/get_started.md

 ```

 ### Install TigerGraph Operator

+If you want to install the TigerGraph Operator with Helm, you can refer to [Deploy TigerGraph Operator with Helm](../03-deploy/deploy-operator-with-helm.md).

 To streamline the installation of the Operator and the deployment of a TigerGraph cluster, start by defining some environment variables: